 - Display courtesy and good manners in every interaction appreciating that individuals have different styles and expectations

 - Value differences in others and the contribution they make

 - Study within the University on a cooperative basis

 - Demonstrate commitment to upholding the University's policy on equality, diversity and inclusion

 The University and the Students' Union regard all forms of harassment, including bullying, as unacceptable and are prepared to take disciplinary action against offenders.
 Both the University and the Students' Union are committed to creating a community that is free from harassment and discrimination.
 Harassment is unlawful.
 It can affect your living and working conditions, and your physical and mental health.
 The University has a comprehensive Dignity at Study and Work Policy, the full details of which can be found on the Diversity and Inclusion website.

 The University's Dignity at Warwick policy for staff and students seeks to tackle harassment and bullying by emphasising positive behaviour and the responsibilities that we all have to challenge inappropriate behaviour when we see it.

 These values are important to our community and you will be expected to adopt and uphold these values whilst you are a student here at Warwick.

 The University's Dignity at Warwick policy (see the link above) includes information on the rights and responsibilities of all members of the University community.
-It also sets out the new student complaints resolution pathway process to follow if you feel that you are being subjected to harassment or bullying.
-The new student complaints resolution pathway information can be found on the Feedback and Complaints website.
+It also sets out the student complaints resolution pathway process to follow if you feel that you are being subjected to harassment or bullying.
+The student complaints procedure can be found on the Feedback and Complaints website.